Remember when I was pregnant?

 Worst of all, Daddy wouldn’t be home for another hour.

-Out of sheer desperation and because it worked in every single movie ever that has a baby in it, I started singing to him.
+Out of sheer desperation and because it works in every single movie that has a baby in it, I started singing to him.
 “Close To You” by The Carpenters, to be exact.
 Not because I had a particular fondness for that song but because it was the only song I knew all the words to that did not include curse words.

 Over and over I sang that song, pacing back and forth the length of our house.
 He screamed.
 I sang.
 He screamed louder.
 That loud, piercing scream only young babies can do that stab you directly in the brain.
+Forever and ever and ever and round and round and round until I couldn’t remember a time when we weren’t singing and screaming and walking in a loop.

 And then it happened.
-Slowly, at first, almost imperceptibly.
+Slowly at first, almost imperceptibly.
 The pauses between cries grew ever so slightly.
 The volume lowered at a snail’s pace.

 And on I sang.